handsontable/handsontable/docs/content/guides/formulas/formula-calculation.md

 ```
 :::

-### Passing the HyperFormula class/instance to Handsontable
+### Pass the HyperFormula class/instance to Handsontable

 ::: only-for javascript
 ```js